 While it’s much better to get it at night, a midday nap during a break is better than nothing!

 Pizza and beer may be the most popular meal on campus, but clearly falls short of delivering the nutrition college students need.
 The most common mistake they make is that they don’t eat at all, or frequently miss meals.
 Make an effort to encourage them to eat three times a day at least.

 Sitting and eating a meal until you are full is what students need to deliver enough energy to sit though classes all day, with enough energy left over to study at night.
 Snacks for college students are fine, as long as they do not interfere with, or replace, a healthy meal.

 Sadly, our culture is more demanding now than ever before.
 Without adequate nutrition or sleep, students are drawn to coffee, energy drinks (like Red Bull and 5-Hour Energy), and even prescription drugs (like Adderall) to stay up at night and study.

 The need for these stimulants is a sign of a serious sleep deficit and soon the body will give out.
 The body cannot be pushed so hard for so long and not break down.

 To help counteract college burnout, I am a firm believer in the lifestyle changes I mention above, related to sleep and eating, along with taking the three supplements below, which are essential to supporting immunity, mood, energy, and focus.

 4. Vitamin D – Supports Immunity and Mood Stability

 With the majority of colleges located in the northern half of the US, many college students just don’t get enough sun to manufacture adequate amounts of vitamin D.

-Vitamin D activates genes to protect antimicrobial peptides or AMP, which govern our immune systems and support the body’s natural ability to fight viruses like influenza.
-(9) Vitamin D is converted into its potent form in the respiratory cells, a process that supports respiratory immunity.
-(10)
+Vitamin D activates genes that protect antimicrobial peptides or AMP, which govern our immune systems and support the body’s natural ability to fight viruses like influenza.
+(6) Vitamin D is converted into its potent form in the respiratory cells, a process that supports healthy lungs and immunity.
+(7)